All the Things You Are: Form and harmony

 The first five measures of A3 are identical to the initial 8 measure long A and A2 sections.
 In the 6th measure, A3 takes a new path that does not come to an end until the 12th measure of the section.
 The G♭7 or D♭ minor chord in measure 6 is a borrowed chord from A♭ minor.

 The modulations in this song are unusual for a pop song of the period and present challenges to a singer or improviser, including a semitone modulation that ends each A section (these modulations start with measure 6 in the A and A2 sections and measure 9 of the A3 section), and a striking use of enharmonic substitution at the turnaround of the B section (last two measures of the B Section), where the G♯ melody note over a E major chord turns into an A♭ over the F minor 7 of measure 1 of section A3.

 Because of its combination of a strong melody and challenging but logical chord structure, "All the Things You Are" has become a popular jazz standard.
-Its changes have been used for such contrafact tunes as "Bird of Paradise" by Charlie Parker, "Prince Albert" by Kenny Dorham, and "Boston Bernie" by Dexter Gordon.
+Its changes have been used for such contrafact tunes as "Bird of Paradise" by Charlie Parker, "Prince Albert" by Kenny Dorham, "All The Things That You Can C#" by Charles Mingus, and "Boston Bernie" by Dexter Gordon.
 "Thingin'" by Lee Konitz introduced a further harmonic twist by transposing the chords of the second half of the tune by a tritone.

 The verses start with these lines: